-Lecture Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to Asian massage therapy.
+Lecture Hrs: 10 This course is designed to introduce the student to Asian massage therapy.
 Identify the difference in eastern and western approaches to health and medicine.
 Describe the Five Element theory and Yin Yang perspective.
 In addition, this course is designed to introduce the student the basic practice and techniques of shiatsu massage.

-HMT213 Deep Tissue & Neuromuscular Therapy: Extremities
+HMT212 Deep Tissue & Neuromuscular Therapy: Extremities

-This course is designed to introduce the student to the practice of deep tissue, rehabilitative massage, specific clinical techniques, protocols, and muscles of the appendicular skeleton.
-In addition, this course includes understanding the physiological effects of each technique, when to implement these techniques and how to pair with Swedish techniques to a massage session.
+This course is designed to introduce the student to the practice of clinical massage, also known as deep tissue and rehabilitative massage.
+Students will learn specific clinical techniques, protocols, and muscles of the appendicular skeleton.
+In addition, this course includes understanding the physiological effects of each technique and how to implement these techniques to create a treatment plan for a clinical massage session.

-HMT215 Deep Tissue & Neuromuscular Therapy: Torso
+HMT214 Deep Tissue & Clinical Applications: Torso

-Credit Hrs: 1 Lecture Hrs: 10 Lab Hrs: 10 This course is designed to introduce the student to the practice of deep tissue, rehabilitative massage, specific clinical techniques, protocols, and muscles of the axial skeleton.
-In addition, this course includes understanding the physiological effects of each technique, when to implement these techniques and how to pair with Swedish techniques to a massage session.
+Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to the practice of clinical massage, also known as deep tissue and rehabilitative massage.
+Students will learn specific clinical techniques, protocols, and muscles of the axial skeleton.
+In addition, this course includes understanding the physiological effects of each technique and how to implement these techniques to create a treatment plan for a clinical massage session.